sallyslove/JAVACodeRepository/AdressBook/README.md

    java -jar -Dlogback.configurationFile=src/logback.xml target/AdressBook-1.0.0-SNAPSHOT-shaded.jar

 #Function offered
-   create a new address book by click on the create button
+   create a new address book by choose the create menu
-   click search button to find a person with phone number.
+   choose search menu to find a person with phone number.
 You could input part of the phone number.

 #Relative File
    adress book.xml